Car accidents are inherently traumatic.

 On top of the shock of being involved in a car accident, filing a claim is often confusing and frustrating.
 Insurance companies are hard to get ahold of or otherwise too pushy, demanding that you give a recorded statement when you are in a great deal of pain.

-If you were injured in a car accident, you should quickly reach out to an experienced attorney at Pritchard Injury Law for assistance.
+If you were injured in a car accident, you should quickly reach out to an experienced attorney at Pritchard Injury Firm for assistance.
 Our team has the skills and knowledge of Georgia accident laws to help you get the compensation you need for your case.